The Dangers of Vinyl Dog Toys

 From this they reasoned that findings about the dangers of phthalates, drawn from studies carried out on rats, should be seen as significant not only for humans but also for dogs and cats.
 They also took into account behavioral differences between dogs and cats and the different uses of various kinds of products.

 For example, they noted that veterinarians have discovered that when swallowed, soft plastic toys often become hard and sharp during the short time they spend in the gastrointestinal tract.
 This indicates that the leaching-out of softeners accelerates while the plastic is inside the dog.

 In the end, they resolved that the greatest danger lay with dogs playing with toys containing phthalates, since repeated mechanical pressure (chewing) and the presence of saliva speed up the phthalates' release.
 (They were less concerned about cats' oral exposure since cats tend to play more with their paws than with their mouths.)

-The 2006 study presented the following conclusions, which I summarize here:
+The 2006 study presented five conclusions, which I summarize here:

 The Danish study recommends that owners "reduce the potential health risk to their animals by limiting the animal's use of toys that potentially contain phthalates especially during pregnancy and (when they are) pups."

 In other words, don't give your dog vinyl toys to chew on, especially when pups are involved.

 But while PVC toys may be the worst source of dogs' exposure to phthalates, they're not the only one.